AaronLi43/GraPPI/README.md

 # GraPPI

-This Flask-based API provides functionality for analyzing protein interactions and recommending protein paths based on user queries.
+This Flask-based API provides functionality for analyzing protein interactions and recommending protein paths based on user queries. (since constantly running the large-scale database would be extremely expensive (~3$/hour), once you want to reproduce the results or just explore PPI, please feel free to make your appointment in the issue.
+We will resume the database in the appointed time period.)

 ## Features